bd/twidor/README.md

 The first button of the chord is the large button to the immediate left.

-The second button of the chord is one of the small buttons which shows the letters sent by the chord.
+The second button of the chord is one of the small buttons which show the letters sent by the chord.

 Here are some two-button chords whose first button is the <kbd>I</kbd> key:
 * <kbd>I + S</kbd> sends "is".